-Total income means every dollar earned, including bonuses, profit-sharing, overtime, etc. It is more than just base salary.
+Total income means every dollar you earn, including bonuses, profit-sharing, overtime, etc. It is more than just your base salary.
 Please note that it does not include any estimates of the present cash value of insurance or retirement benefits.

-I am paying a worker more than the median.
+My company is paying me less than the median.
 What does that mean?

-Half of all workers earn more than the median, so paying more than the median is common and expected.
-There are lots of reasons why a worker might have a market value above the median.
-For one, they might be on the more valuable side of one of the traits.
-For example, we measured a certain market value for a bachelor's degree, but many study courses fall under the bachelor's degree umbrella.
+First, make sure you're including all bonuses, overtime, and other income in your comparison.
+Our numbers include all forms of pay, so make sure you do too!
+Second, remember that 50% of the workforce is making less than the median.
+If you're below the median, you're in good company!
+There are lots of reasons why a worker might be below the median value.
+For one, you might be on the less valuable side of one of the traits.
+For example, we measured a certain market value for a bachelor's degree, but a bachelor's degree can mean many things.
 Someone with a bachelor's in electrical engineering is probably gaining more AV market value than someone with a bachelor's in biology.
 Similar stories can be told for each category.